www.militia.info - facts page

 What I am about to tell you today [June 28, 1947] will be something very special, I hope you will hear me with attention and try to digest what I say.
 When someone does something good he makes the whole world partake the good.
 When someone does something bad, though he cannot make the world share his action he can certainly cause harm.
 The Constituent Assembly is discussing the rights of the citizen.
 As a matter of fact the proper question is not what the rights of a citizen are, but rather what constitutes the duties of the citizen.
 Fundamental rights can only be those rights the exercise of which is not only in the interest of the citizen but that of the whole world.
 Today, everyone wants so know what his rights are, but if a man learns to discharge his duties. . . if from childhood we learn what our dharma [sacred duty] is and try to follow it our rights look after themselves. . .
 The beauty of it is that the very performance of a duty secures us our rights.
 Rights cannot be divorced from duties.
 This is how satyagraha [non-violent political action] was born, for I was always striving to decide what my duty was.

-Gandhi believed violence should only be used as a last resort in cases of legitimate self-defence, such as when the state committed crimes against humanity like politicide and genocide, and was well aware of the danger to life and liberty that civilian disarmament posed: "Among the many misdeeds of the British rule in India, history will look upon the act of depriving a whole nation of arms, as the blackest."
-He also stated that rights should be earned through the fulfilment of civic responsibility, which includes the duty of the majority to protect minorities.
-This was in stark contrast to the view of some fellow Hindus who justified the oppression of Muslims by arguing that in their newfound democracy a majority had the right to do as it pleased, as this is what popular sovereignty meant, a view that resulted in a brutal civil war in which over a million Hindus and Muslims were killed and many more displaced.
+Gandhi believed violence should only be used as a last resort in cases of legitimate self-defense, such as when the state committed crimes against humanity like politicide and genocide, and was well aware of the danger to life and liberty that civilian disarmament posed: "Among the many misdeeds of the British rule in India, history will look upon the act of depriving a whole nation of arms, as the blackest."
+He also stated that rights should be earned through the fulfillment of civic responsibility, which includes the duty of the majority to protect minorities.
+This was in stark contrast to the view of some fellow Hindus who justified the oppression of Muslims by arguing that in their newfound democracy a majority had the right to do as it pleased, as this is what popular sovereignty meant; a view that resulted in a brutal civil war in which over a million Hindus and Muslims were killed and many more displaced.

 The United Nations Convention on the Prevention and Punishment of the Crime of Genocide requires all UN member nations to actively work to prevent and stop genocide.
 Sadly, little or nothing is often done as governments usually decide the cost of intervention is too high, thus the need for potential victims and their friends in the wider community to arm themselves to deter this crime against humanity.
 History has shown us that a genocide can occur unexpectedly and quickly while victims cannot rely on outside help, as the Rwandan tragedy amply illustrated, where the corpses were literally piling up for all to see and the governments of the world looked the other way.
 It is therefore up to a nation's citizens to ensure that they are capable of stopping genocide, and in doing so deterring this crime.